Many of my customers in Westchester County ask me how to prevent scratching in hardwood flooring, so I thought I would provide some tips.

 2. Add entry mats at the door.
 Water (and snow/salt) are the worst culprits and the areas by the door tend to wear down the fastest because of this.
 Get entrance mats – one for outside and one for inside the door. (and if you have an overhang above the front door that also helps).

 3. Add felt pads to the furniture, and get extras.
-The felt pads can make a big difference and they are especially important for chairs that move the most.
+The Felt Pads can make a big difference and they are especially important for chairs that move the most.
 Most people do not move the heavier items such as couches that often.
-I advise my customers to buy extra felt pads as they tend to fall off often especially on chair that are moved frequently.
+I advise my customers to buy extra felt pads as they tend to fall off often especially on chairs that are moved frequently.
 You can buy the felt pads on Amazon through this link: Felt Pads.

 I get a lot of questions about pets and hardwood.
 Generally, most cats do not cause issues with their claws (although sometimes kitty litter can scratch up the floor so be careful to clean that up).
 There seems to be more issues with dogs claws and for sure trimming nails will usually help.
 I’ve also read somewhere that there are some sort of doggie nail covers, but most pet lovers would prefer to leave the pets alone.
 You can read more here on types of hardwood flooring that are best for pets.